ucgis/GeoConnect/_questions/data-coverage.md

   - label: "I'd like to map something about the data."
     type: resource
     ref: qual-quant
-  - label: "The data isn’t matching what I need"
+  - label: "The data isn’t matching what I need."
     type: resource
     ref: finding-gis-data
-  - label: "I need to do some data cleanup first"
+  - label: "I need to do some data cleanup first."
     type: resource
     ref: cleaning-messy-data